 What is happening to the gold price in dollars: This portion is affected by various international developments; the effect of India-specific factors is actually quite minimal.

-What is happening to the price of Indian rupee in dollars: This is the interesting part.
+What is happening to the price of the Indian rupee in dollars: This is the interesting part.
 When people own gold, they are also implicitly holding a position in USDINR.
 This position will do well every time the rupee weakens and do badly when rupee strengthens – so a very clear India-specific angle.

 (In practice, the relationship between these 3 may not be exact because there is friction due to government restrictions on gold imports etc which gives rise to the “Mumbai premium”.
 But that part is small and can be ignored for this discussion.)